trumpf-code/Trumpf.Coparoo.Playwright/Trumpf.Coparoo.Playwright.Demo/README.md

 ## Clean Test Code Example

 Here's what a typical test looks like with Coparoo.Playwright - notice the clean, readable code with **no delays, no waits, no brittle selectors**.
-The example uses [Awesome Assertions](https://github.com/awesome-inc/awesome-assertions) for expressive assertion checking:
+The example uses [Awesome Assertions](https://github.com/awesome-inc/awesome-assertions) for expressive assertion checking.

+See the full test implementation in [Demo.cs](Demo.cs):

 ```csharp
 [TestMethod]